 What we do

-We provide comprehensive, multi-disciplinary building services and environmental design consultancy across all RIBA stages, operating throughout the UK and internationally, with projects in Europe, Russia, Asia and the Caribbean.
+We provide comprehensive, multi-disciplinary building services and environmental design consultancy across all RIBA stages, operating throughout the UK and internationally, with projects in Europe, Asia and the Caribbean.

 From initial design to occupancy, we use BIM as a process to enable collaborative working.
 BIM enables us to deliver efficiencies throughout the design and construction of a project and hand over a comprehensive digital asset.
 Our engineers are digital designers and work closely with all parties involved in the project to provide information that is accurate from both a visual and engineering perspective.